m-watkins1/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 };
 ```

+---

-## Question 1
+## Q1
-### How did local events impact ridership in summer of 2025?
-What effcet did the July 15th fare increase have?
+### *How did local events impact ridership in summer of 2025?
+What effect did the July 15th fare increase have?*

 ```js
 const ridershipWithTotal = ridership.map(d => ({